Chilhuacle vs Ancho: Rare Mole Chile or Staple

 vs Jalapeño n/a n/a

-Flavor smoky and complex sweet and raisin-like
+Flavor smoky and complex sweet, raisin-like, earthy, lightly cocoa-like

 Species Capsicum annuum C. annuum